Coorbits for projective representations with an application to Bergman spaces: Atomic decompositions and frames

 \section{Atomic decompositions and frames}

 The atomic decompositions we provide build on sampling on the reproducing kernel space $B_u^\#$.
 To do so, we need to show that the reproducing kernel does not vary too much under translation by elements of a fixed compact neighbourhood.
 The special form of the reproducing kernel allow us to estimate such local variations using smoothness of the analyzing vector $u$.
+Assume that $G$ is a connected Lie group with Lie algebra $\mathfrak{g}$, and that $\rho$ is a projective representation of $G$ on the Fr\'echet space $\fS$.